vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 The URL values can reference a number of pre-defined parameters.
 The available parameters are:

 * ``session_namespace`` - The namespace created for and bound to the workshop instance.
 This is the namespace unique to the session and where a workshop can create their own resources.
+* ``environment_name`` - The name of the workshop environment.
+For now this is the same as the name of the namespace for the workshop environment.
+Don't rely on them being the same, and use the most appropriate to cope with any future change.
+* ``workshop_namespace`` - The namespace for the workshop environment.
+This is the namespace where all deployments of the workshop instances are created, and where the service account that the workshop instance runs as exists.
 * ``ingress_domain`` - The host domain under which hostnames can be created when creating ingress routes.
 * ``ingress_protocol`` - The protocol (http/https) that is used for ingress routes which are created for workshops.